tom-metherell/Mice.jl/docs/src/analysis.md

 ## Inspecting imputed data

-If you just want to inspect the outcome of the imputation process, you can use the `complete`/`listComplete` function to fill in the missing values in the original data frame.
+If you just want to inspect the outcome of the imputation process, you can use the `complete`/`listcomplete` function to fill in the missing values in the original data frame.

 ```@docs
 complete
-listComplete
+listcomplete
 ```

 ## Data analysis